markusschloesser/MackieC4_P3/README.md

 What can you do with it:

-	1. Script works in Live 10 and 11, not tested under Live 9
+	1. Script works in Live 10, 11, 12 not tested with Live 9
-	2. C4 is fully usable and shows parameter names, encoders can be used and pushing them sets default value (where existant).
+	2. C4 is fully usable and shows parameter names, encoders can be used and pushing them sets default value (where existing).
 Where there are quantized parameters, clicking the encoder steps between values, turning does the same.
 	3. Track switching, also parameter bank switching and device switching for device mode (works also for grouped/chained device).
 	4. Parameter names get properly shortened.
 	5. "Sends" etc also work in track mode